Skip to content

 #How to Check if a Phone Is Actually Blacklisted

 Before you spend any time trying to “unlock” anything, confirm the status with two independent sources.
-The IMEI is the receipt here.
+The IMEI identifies the device for the lookup, but it doesn’t prove ownership.

 Find the IMEI first.
 Dial *#06# on the phone keypad, or open Settings > General > About on iPhone, or Settings > About phone > IMEI on Android.
 The number is 15 digits.
 If the phone won’t power on, the IMEI is also printed on the SIM tray of older models and on the original retail box.